 Communications Manager: Ellen Tomlinson

-Ellen joined ELM as Office Manager in May of 2015 after working as our Communications and Development Intern for four months.
-She has Bachelors of Science in Political Science and Environmental Studies from Suffolk University.
+She holds Bachelor’s degrees in Political Science and Environmental Studies from Suffolk University.
 In her time at Suffolk, Ellen interned at the State House and held an on-campus position orchestrating 11 alternative spring break trips, working with Habitat for Humanity as well as other nonprofit organizations.

 Katie joined ELM as Office Manager in January of 2017.
 She started working in environmental advocacy as a communications intern for Conservation Voters of South Carolina and previously worked as our Climate Change and Energy Policy Intern.
 She has Bachelors of Science in Biology and Environmental Studies from Wellesley College.
 While at Wellesley she was a varsity member of their rowing team and spent time volunteering with Shriners Hospitals for Children.